 The antibacterial activity test method used in this study worked well.
-All bacteria (S. aureus, S. epidermidis, and E. coli) grew well in nutrient agar media, no visible contamination of other microorganisms.
-Antibacterial activity of ampicillin_sulbactam as positive controls against these three bacteria can be demonstrated using this test method (Figure 2).
-Figure 3 showed the inhibitory zone diameter of betel, red betel, and the combination of betel and red betel against S. aureus, S. epidermidis, and E. coli.
-Statistical analysis of inhibitory zone diameter data of antibacterial activity against S. aureus, S. epidermidis, and E. coli showed that there was a significant difference between material test (betel, red betel and combination of betel and red betel, ampicillin-sulbactam) and solvent (negative control).
+All bacteria (S. aureus, S. epidermidis and E. coli) grew well nutrient agar media. no visible in contamination of other microorganisms.
+Antibacterial activity of ampicillin-sulbactam as positive controls against these three bacteria can be demonstrated using this test method (Figure 2).
+Figure 3 showed the inhibitory zone diameter of betel, red betel and the combination of betel and red betel against S. aureus, S. epidermidis, and E. coli.
+Statistical malysis of inhibitory zone diameter data of antibacterial activity against S. aureus, S. epidermidis, and E. coli showed that there was a significant difference between material test (betel, red betel and combination of betel and red betel, ampicillin-sulbactam) and solvent (negative control).
 It means that betel, red betel, combination betel and red betel, ampicillin-sulbactam show antibacterial activity against S. aureus, S. epidermidis, or E. coli.
-Although the number of betel inhibition zones is larger than red betel, against S. aureus, S. epidermidis, or E. coli.
+Although the number of betel inhibition zones is larger than red betel, but statistically is not significantly different.
+Betel has similar antibacterial activity with red betel, against S. aureus, S. epidermidis or E. coli.